Annwesha24/Car-Sales-Analysis-DE-Project/README.md

     - The processed and transformed data is prepared for serving.

-    - It is stored in Delta Lake on Azure Data Lake Gen2, which supports advanced data capabilities such as versioning and ACID transactions -> Gold Layer.
+    - It is stored in Delta Lake on Azure Data Lake Gen2, which supports advanced data capabilities such as versioning and ACID transactions -> [**Gold Layer**].

 7. **Incremental Data**